ozzieem/Uni/README.md

 Programming_C includes all assignments from the basic programming course in C. Beginner level.

+Programming_CI includes all assignments from the compilers and interpretators course.
+Advanced level.

 Programming_CG includes all assignments from the Computer Graphics course in OpenGL.
 Advanced level.

 Programming_Java includes all assignments from the Java for Interfaces and Networks course.
 Advanced level.